shaadclt/Hybrid-Search-RAG/README.md

 This repository contains a **modular, production-ready Hybrid Search Retrieval-Augmented Generation (RAG) system** built using Python.
 The system combines **sparse retrieval (BM25)** and **dense retrieval (embeddings)** with **Llama 3 hosted on Groq** to deliver low-latency, high-relevance question answering.

-Unlike notebook-based demos, this project is structured as a clean, extensible codebase designed to reflect **real-world ML system design**.

----

 ## 🚀 Key Features